The fresher the carcass, the greater the diagnostic yield.

 Results for the gross necropsy will be available within 1 to 4 days of receipt; ancillary testing may take longer.

-Necropsy cases requiring detailed documentation and processing for legal/insurance purposes incur an additional charge of $200 and may require additional time to complete.
+Necropsy cases requiring detailed documentation and processing for insurance purposes or for legal/forensic purposes incur an additional charge of $200 or $350, respectively, and may require additional time to complete.

 Necropsies that are delivered after hours and require assistance will incur and additional $75 fee.